capture transport

 The RI is the first of its kind with the given process design.

 The RI fits very well with the national R&D priorities on CCS.
 Specifically, the CLIMIT strategy and program plan calls for multiple CCS technologies for CO2 capture to reduce costs and energy use.
-Further, CLIMIT calls for efficient ship transport, in which low-temperature separation processes are attractive, since additional liquefaction can be avoided.

-With the growing focus on hydrogen production from natural gas, the RI has also been successfully used to investigate separation of syngas-derived tailgas mixtures for CO2 capture, which is a promising processing step in combination with hydrogen-selective separation processes such as membranes and pressure-swing adsorption.
+With the growing focus on hydrogen production from natural gas, the RI has also been successfully used to investigate separation of syngas-derived tailgas mixtures for CO2 capture, which is a promising processing step in combination with hydrogen-selective separation processes such as proton-conducting membranes and pressure-swing adsorption.

 Quality Control / Quality Assurance (QA)